 Did you make it to the end of summer with your sanity intact?
 And did you make some fun memories going through this summer bucket list for kids in the process?
 Then commemorate it by putting together a summer scrapbook together.

-What’s on your summer bucket list for kids?
+Final thoughts on planning a summer bucket list for kids

 And don’t forget to download your free Summer Bucket List for kids printable in the Busy Mom Vault!